How did Indosole begin?

 Mimicking nature’s own zero-waste, non-polluting system, we developed our own Sole Engineered Tire Technology (SETT®) which pulverizes the tire into a fine powder and resets it with natural and recycled rubber.
 This malleable tire gel is set to revolutionize the footwear industry.

-And it's not just being used for Flip Flops & Slides - Indosole has begun the process of using this technology for other products too.
+And it's not just being used for Flip Flops, Slides and Sandals - Indosole has begun the process of using this technology for other products too.
 One recent use is to create Menu boards for 'ijen' - Indonesia's first zero-waste restaurant at the Potato Head Beach restaurant in Bali.
 Their menus are printed on sustainably harvested paper bound to boards made from recycled truck tires provided by Indosole.

 Here at Indosole, we are proud to say that our technology and its impacts on the global shoe industry shows that ideas and perseverance can result in positive action.
 There has been an evolution in the industry all the way to the top and largest footwear brands.
 We hope to continue to push and develop the industry forward and be at the forefront of that evolution.